Abtsega123/Advanced-Software-Paradigm-Final-Project_GWU/README.md

 # Advanced-Software-Paradigm-Final-Project_GWU

-# 🤺 GWU-larXIV — Research Hub, Chat System & Plagiarism Detection
+# 🤺 GWU-arXIV — Research Hub, Chat System & Plagiarism Detection
 A unified academic platform built for **George Washington University** students and researchers.

 GWU ScholarXIV integrates **ArXiv paper browsing**, a **real-time chat system**, and a **private plagiarism checker**, offering an all-in-one workspace for academic collaboration and integrity.